 Over the past 10 years, Arizona has enjoyed the ninth-largest population increase in the past 10 years, up 11.8% from 2010, per a recent U.S. Census report.
-In 2020, approximately 20% of all Americans moved — and Arizona was the seventh most popular destination of those movers.
+In 2020, approximately 20% of all Americans moved — Arizona was the ninth most popular destination for those movers.

 The proof is in the home prices, which have shot up in Arizona since the beginning of 2020.
 Per Realtor.com, the median home listing price in the Scottsdale housing market is currently $699,900 — a 12% rise year over year, and about $320 per square foot, on average.
 Listing prices hit an average of $725,000 in September 2020 — the highest in more than two years.

 Sellers know they can ask a lot for their homes because the demand is “the craziest it’s ever been,” said John Diaz, a broker with MyHomeGroup in Arizona.

 “A lot of people list their home as ‘Coming Soon on Monday, go live on Friday, consider all their offers Sunday, and the house is under contract by Sunday evening,” Diaz said.
 “And in that timeframe, they’ll get 12 to 15 offers, at least.”

 Diaz said that, on average, 250 people are relocating to Scottsdale and Maricopa County a day, and inventory just can’t keep up.

 “People are moving here from California, Colorado, Illinois, which historically always happens down here, but not at a rate like this,” he said.
 “COVID just accelerated everything.”